Skip to main content

 Step 3: Configure Slack Bot In Pipeshub Frontend

-• Account -> Settings -> Slack Bot
+• Workspace Settings -> Bots

-• Route path: /account/company-settings/settings/slack-bot
+• Route path: /workspace/bots

 Add Bot Configuration

-Click Add Slack Bot and fill:
+Click Add Bot then select Slack Bot and fill:

 • Slack Bot Name: Friendly display name in Pipeshub.